Clinical Work

 Clinical therapy is provided only through supervised clinical arrangements and is available only to clients physically located in New York or New Jersey at the time of service.

-In New Jersey: clinical services are provided through the NJCC under an approved Plan of Supervision with Dr. Patricia Harte Bratt, Ph.D.
+In New Jersey: clinical services are provided through NJCC under an approved Plan of Supervision with Dr. Patricia Harte Bratt, Ph.D.
 Practicing as a Licensed Associate Counselor (LAC · #37AC00846600) in accordance with N.J.A.C.
 13:34.

 In New York: clinical services are provided through Union Square Practice, an authorized clinical setting, under the qualified supervision of Dr. Jonathan Fader, Ph.D.
 Practicing under an LMHC Limited Permit (#P140010) in accordance with NY Education Law §7601.
-This permit is specific to this approved practice setting and supervisor.

 If you are wondering whether what you are experiencing is serious enough to bring into clinical work, that question is worth taking seriously.